anujloomba/Project4/README.md

   - Your Boss is interested in what overall features hold the greatest significance.
   - HR is interested in which SKILLS and KEY WORDS hold the greatest significance.
 4. Author an executive summary that details the highlights of your analysis for a non-technical audience.
+5. If tackling the bonus question, try framing the salary problem as a classification problem detecting low vs. high salary positions.

 ---